 As for Paper 2, there will be 10 to 11 questions of varying marks and types.
 The maximum attainable score is 100 and students will be given 2.5 hours to complete this paper.

 The relevant mathematical formulae will be provided for students for both papers.
 Students are also allowed to use calculators for both papers.
-For the list of approved calculators, do refer to the Singapore Examinations and Assessment Board (SEAB) website.
+For the list of approved calculators, do refer to this link.

 As for the syllabus, the topics tested for O-level E-Math are as follow: